Crystal Valley

 Purpose:

 Since its kitchen table beginning in 1972, CVEPA has been a strong leader on behalf of the unique environment and history of the Crystal Valley.
-CVEPA is the only organization exclusively dedicated to the preservation of the ecosystems in the Crystal Valley.
+CVEPA is the only organization exclusively dedicated to the preservation of the ecosystems and the quality and quantity of water in the Crystal Valley.
 We support public access consistent with the preservation of biodiversity, including wildlife.
-The board acts as a watchdog on threats to our environment and advocates for environmentally sound practices by government, industry and individuals.
+The all volunteer organization acts as a watchdog on threats to our environment and advocates for environmentally sound practices by government, industry and individuals.

 Started in 1972 by a group of citizens to fight a major ski resort proposal at Marble bound to cause dire environmental consequences, the Crystal Valley Environmental Protection Association (CVEPA) has worked for decades to protect the unique environment of the Crystal River Valley.